MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-content-filtering.md

 - **Policy 1**: blocks categories 1 and 2 and audits the rest
 - **Policy 2**: blocks categories 3 and 4 and audits the rest

-The result is that categories 1 - 4 are all blocked.
-This is illustrated in the following image.
+The result is that categories 1-4 are all blocked, as illustrated in the following image.

 :::image type="content" source="images/web-content-filtering-policies-mode-precedence.png" alt-text="Illustrates precedence of web content filtering policy block mode over audit mode":::